Bentley Continental GT: Continental GT (2003–2011)

 The vehicle debuted in 2002 at the Paris Motor Show, followed by Le Mans, the 2003 Goodwood Festival of Speed and the 2003 annual Bentley Drivers Club meeting at Silverstone.
 The car differed from the previous Continental R & T models in terms of its concept: although much of the car is hand assembled, it is a mass-produced car made in significantly larger numbers.
 It is not a coach-built car.
 The price at launch was less than half the price of the Continental R, giving the car a wider customer base.

 The Continental GT is equipped with a 6.0 litre twin-turbocharged W12 engine, which produces a DIN-rated power output of 560 PS at 6,100 rpm, and torque of 650 Nm at 1,600–6,100 rpm.
 A Torsen-based permanent four-wheel drive is standard.
 It can accelerate from 0 to 100 km/h in 4.8 seconds, and go on to reach a top speed of 318 km/h.

+The Continental GT coupe features fixed front quarter glass, but no B pillar between the front and rear side windows, a design which has been carried on through all subsequent generations of the car.

 Early models include a choice of 6 body colours (Diamond Black, Burnt Oak, Cypress, Neptune, Spruce, and Umbrian Red), 8 hide colours (Beluga, Burnt Oak, Laurel, Nautic, Portland, Saffron, Savannah, Saddle), 5 veneer types (Burr Oak, Burr Walnut, Dark Stained Walnut, Madrona, Piano Black) and 4 carpet and seatbelt colours (Beluga, Burnt Oak, Laurel, Nautic).
-The dashboard clock was made by Swiss luxury watchmaker Breitling.
+The dashboard clock was made by Swiss luxury watchmaker Breitling, which Bentley commissioned in 2002.

-American Musician Prince owned a 2006 Continental GT Coupe in Baby Blue.
-Upon his death, in April 2016, the car was placed on permanent display in the sound stage at his famous Paisley Park Studios in Chanhassen, Minnesota.
+American musician Prince owned a 2006 Continental GT Coupe in Baby Blue.
+Upon his death, in April 2016, the car was placed on permanent display in the sound stage at his famous Paisley Park complex in Chanhassen, Minnesota.